porsche-design-system/porsche-design-system/packages/components/src/components/radio-button-wrapper/radio-button-wrapper.usage.md

 ### Don't:

-- Don’t use a radio Button for a large number of items (≥ 7), use the [Select](components/select) or [Segmented Control](components/segmented-control) component instead.
+- Don't use a radio Button for a large number of items (≥ 7), use the [Select](components/select) or [Segmented Control](components/segmented-control) component instead.

 ---